 - Material in our LRS are delivered regularly, with deliveries made several times each day.

 - Enhancements to our catalogue have been made to encourage new ways to discover items in our collections by searching and browsing online.
-Shelf View lets you browse a ‘bookshelf’ displaying book covers, our ‘collection ribbon’ is a unique way to delve in to our collection by subject, and we are working on developing recommendations and personalisation.
+Shelf View lets you browse a ‘bookshelf’ displaying book covers, our ‘collection ribbon’ is a unique way to delve in to our collection by subject, and

 Collection merger & development

-- By storing low-use physical items in this purpose-built system we are able to relieve overcrowding on book shelves in the Library and make room to continue to expand our collection of print resources.
+- By storing low-use physical items in this purpose-built system we are able to relieve overcrowding on book shelves in the physical Library and make room to continue to expand our collection of print resources.

-- Currently, the Library collection of printed items is growing at almost 20,000 per year.
+- Currently, the Library Collection of printed items is growing at almost 20,000 per year.

 - The LRS will let us continue to build our collections, with room to expand to at least 2040.